Guide: Using GDB in Simulation Mode

 delete [N] remove n'th breakpoint, with no argument removes all breakpoints

-stepi execute next assembly instruction
+stepi execute one assembly instruction

-where show stack backtrace up to current execution
+backtrace show stack backtrace up to current execution

 disassemble [WHAT] disassemble instructions, WHAT can be function name or address, if no arg disassemble currently executing function